ta2edchimp/ELSMo/README.md

 ## Installation

+Ensure to have [Pheal by Peter Petermann](http://github.com/ppetermann/pheal) installed.
 Download as ZIP and rename as "ELSMo_0_0_1.zip" (for Version 0.0.1), upload it using the SMF Package Manager and eventually "install modification".
-Ensure to have [Pheal by Peter Petermann](http://github.com/ppetermann/pheal) installed and everything should work properly.
+EVE IGB links are activated automatically when the user added your forum to the trusted sites.

 ## Known Issues